SassanKermani/DB-Project/readme.md

 - change about to config && config to < routFile >

+- clean up code with functons for the promis also for valadiating req.body

 ### db stuff
 name Of db 			= 'ancon'
 about collection 	= 'about'